thomaspinckney3/cs4501/Project4.md

     return wrap
 ```

 Python provides the syntax sugar to attach a decorator
-to a fuction as follows,
+to a function as follows,

 ```PYTHON
 @login_required